jmplonka/InventorLoader/README.md

 Loads / Imports Autodesk (R) Inventor (R) files into FreeCAD (min.
 Version 0.17).
 Until now only Parts (IPT) but nor assemblies (IAM) nor drawings (IDW) can be displayed.

+As Inventor files contains a complete ACIS model representation, SAT and SAB files can also be imported into FreeCAD.

 ## Prerequisites
 - The AddON requires additional python packages in the FreeCAD python installation:
   - https://pypi.python.org/pypi/xlrd - for reading embedded Excel workbooks